 For the spring 2016 semester, Colin is teaching CMSC417: Computer Networks at the University of Maryland.
 He’ll be on campus Mondays and Wednesdays from January 25th to May 11th as follows:

-Colin Dixon is the Chair of OpenDaylight‘s Technical Steering Committee and a Principal Engineer at Brocade.
-In both roles, he focuses on leveraging open source software to build innovative networking solutions.
+Colin Dixon is the Chair of OpenDaylight‘s Technical Steering Committee, Distinguished Engineer at Brocade, and occasional Lecturer at the University of Maryland.
+He focuses on leveraging open source software to build innovative networking solutions.
 He is also a researcher specializing in distributed systems, networking, operating systems and security.
 Previously, he was a researcher at IBM Research’s Austin Lab.

 He received his PhD in Computer Science from the University of Washington in 2011 working under Tom Anderson and Arvind Krishamurthy.
 His dissertation “The Network as a Platform” looked at how to use software to build networked systems that would now be called Network Function Virtualization (End to the Middle) and the Internet of Things (HomeOS).

-When I’m not sitting in front of a computer, I occasionally make it into the wilderness for an ultralight backpacking trip—a hobby I picked up from my Dad.
-He co-founded the backpacking magazine Backpacking Light.
-You can find some (poorly organized) pictures of hikes around Seattle here, and some more recent ones I’ve taken with my beautiful wife on my Picasa page.
+When not sitting in front of a computer, he occasionally makes it into the wilderness for an ultralight backpacking trip—a hobby he picked up from his Dad, who co-founded the backpacking magazine Backpacking Light.
+You can find some (poorly organized) pictures of hikes around Seattle here, and some more recent ones on his Picasa page.